 Not surprisingly, this is the region where over 60% of Vinaceous’ production lies; with DIVINE LIGHT Sauvignon Blanc, SHAKRE Chardonnay, SALOME Tempranillo Rose, RED RIGHT HAND Shiraz Grenache Tempranillo, RACONTEUR Cabernet Sauvignon and the award winning VOODOO MOON Malbec are grown, selected and made.

-It is this distinctiveness; both in the climate and unique soils that we find the ideal region to grow and make the Vinaceous SIRENYA Pinot Grigio.
+Ideal climate and unique soils that we find in The Great Southern are ideal to grow and make the Vinaceous SIRENYA Pinot Grigio and SNAKE CHARMER Shiraz